bt20222eh/BIO727P-OpenSuse-project/README.md

 # BIO727P-OpenSuse-SOFTWARE-DEVELOPMENT-PROJECT
-HUMAN POPULATION GENETIC ANALYSIS WEB APPLICATION
+HUMAN POPULATION GENETIC ANALYSIS WEB APPLICATION:
 This repository contains the configuration and instructions necessary to set up and run a web application for human population genetic analysis.
 Follow these steps carefully to ensure a smooth setup and execution of the web application on your system.

 PREREQUISITES